Kosai Khauli

+Life

-He mentioned in an interview on MBC that there is a common mistake about his birthplace, he was born and raised in Damascus and was just spending Summers in Tartus.
+He mentioned in an interview on MBC that there is a common misinformation about his birthplace, and that he was born and raised in Damascus and just spending his summers in Tartus.

-Kosai was born in Syria to a Christian family.
-He studied Law for two years but decided to pursue acting studies at the Higher Institute of Dramatic Arts from which he graduated in 1999.
+Kosai was born in Syria to a Maronite Christian family.
+He studied Law for two years but later decided to pursue acting studies at the Higher Institute of Dramatic Arts from which he graduated in 1999.
 His debut role was a leading role in the television film (Difficult Memory) in 1998.

+In 2018, he became a father to his first son Fares from his Tunisian partner, Madiha Elhemdani.